-Any technology: computers, I-pods, telephones that are disruptive or distracting to other students in the class must be shut off during class sessions, this designation at the instructors' discretion.
-Cell phones/pagers must be turned off when you enter the classroom.
-If you work in a situation where you are on-call during class time, you must notify the instructor prior to the beginning of class; turn the phone silent mode and leave the classroom before responding.
+Any technology: computers, I-pods, phones, smart watches and the like that are disruptive or distracting to other students in the class must be shut off during class sessions, this designation at the instructors' discretion.
+Cell phones must be in silent mode when you enter the classroom.
+If you work in a situation where you are on-call during class time, you must notify the instructor prior to the beginning of class leave the classroom before responding.
 NO EXCEPTIONS!